viren1993/javascript/reactjs/2-Hooks.md

 A: When passing functions as props to memoized components to avoid unnecessary re-renders.

-✅ Custom Hooks
+### **Custom Hooks
 🔍 What is a Custom Hook?
-A reusable function starting with use
-Composes built-in hooks
-Promotes reusability, maintainability, and readability
+A reusable function starting with use Composes built-in hooks Promotes reusability, maintainability, and readability

 Q: Why use custom hooks in React?
 A: To abstract logic that is reused across components—improves code clarity and separation of concerns.